-The proposed use as a hotel and restaurant are contingent upon approval of the Comprehensive Plan Amendment and Atlas Amendment to change the designation to CLC.
+The proposed uses as a hotel and restaurant are contingent upon approval of the Comprehensive Plan Amendment and Atlas Amendment to change the designation to CLC.
 While restaurants are a permitted use within the CLC district, hotels require additional standards via the Conditional Use process or the Planned Unit Development process.
-The applicant has addressed many of staff's concerns regarding consistency with the Land Development Code, but there are several deviations requested (some of which are proposed to be addressed with a revised site plan).
+While the applicant has addressed many of staff's concerns regarding consistency with the Land Development Code, there are several deviations requested as outlined.

-Impervious Surface/Lot Coverage: The application proposes an overall impervious surface of 39.22% while the maximum in the CLC district is 35%.
-The applicant has indicated that the hotel size will be reduced to meet the LDC standard for both impervious surface and Floor Area Ratio (see below) in the revised site plan.
+Impervious Surface/Lot Coverage: The application proposes an overall impervious surface of 35.8% (staff calculates this to be 37.7%) while the maximum in the CLC district is 35%.
+The applicant has reduced the hotel size from 22,128 square feet to 19,521 square feet and also reduced the pool deck area to lower the impervious surface on the site.